 Temporary alimony may be awarded while a divorce action is pending, and long-term alimony can be a part of a final divorce decree.
 Utah, in particular, has unique requirements where an alimony order cannot last for a longer period of time than the length of the marriage.
 You can find more information on the factors that are considered in alimony on Utah’s provided alimony page.

 If your alimony payments are underpaid or completely unpaid, and attorneys can help you enforce the order and fight to get you fair compensation.
-If you need help with alimony, your divorce or other legal circumstances regarding your relationship, Lokken & Associates, P.C. may be able to help.
+If you need help with alimony, your divorce or other legal circumstances regarding your relationship, Lokken & Putnam, P.C. may be able to help.
 With over 25 years of legal experience, we can help you get through your circumstances, no matter how complex.
 Call (801) 829-9783 to set up a consultation today.